sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 ## The Lamp

-To start this project the goal is to create a simple, constant lamp.
+To start this project the goal is to create a simple, constant light source for a lamp.
-Reducing the number of variables in the light source reduces the required cognitive load of using the contact printer.
+Reducing the number of variables in this part of the design reduces the required cognitive load of using the contact printer.
-Being able to load film and run it rather than tweak settings, a simple, constant LED-based lamp matches the simplicity the Uhler Cine Printer which had a single bulb that was either dimmed or filtered.
+Being able to load film and run it rather than tweak settings a constant-brightness LED-based lamp matches the simplicity the Uhler Cine Printer which had a single bulb that was either dimmed or filtered.

 The first lamp consisted of a three (3) 5mm LED and from tests at the Filmwerkplaats residency we determined, through all of our tests, that more light is needed to have exposure headroom to run at the speed we chose.

-Design with six 5mm LEDs was in the next iteration of the lamp that also allowed for an adjustable distance.
+A design with six (6) 5mm LEDs was in the next iteration of the lamp that also allowed for an adjustable distance--the first prototype had the LEDs fixed.
-Assuming perfect light transmission in the second design, this would increase the exposure by a stop and allow for more filters to be used in the case of printing onto color stock.
+Assuming perfect light transmission in the second design, this increases the exposure by a stop and allow for more filters to be used in the case of printing onto color stock.
-Our tests with color prints indicated that we needed additional filters, which cut exposure, to achieve standard color using these "cool white" LEDs that likely emitted light in the ~6000 Kelvin range (though they were not measured).
+Our tests with color prints indicated that we needed additional filters, which cut exposure, to achieve standard color using these "cool white" LEDs that likely emitted light in the ~6000 Kelvin range (though they were not measured to confirm their precise color).
+The solution of raising the brightness of the lamp allows for more color filters to be added before reducing the below the level required by color print stock.

+The L298N motor controller module provides a stable 5 volt DC signal that is used for powering the ESP32 and is wired via a transistor to power the lamp.
+In theory, the signal provided by the ESP32 to the transistor could be modulated with a PWM channel.
+The reason this is being avoided at this stage is that PWM, as in it's name, pulses light to acheive perceptual brightness.
+In the case of a continuous contact print, this would mean the light would be, essentially, flashing on and off as the film passed by the gate.
+Using a standard Arduino PWM rate of 5 kHz and assuming the printer is running at an ideal 24 fps (24 Hz) means that the LEDs would blink on and off ~208 per frame.
+What this *could* result in is 208 distinct lines along the vertical axis of the image.
+It's not a presumption in this project that a PWM-modulated lamp is impossible to make with high-enough of a duty rate or with a properly-designed gate, only that it is a more complicated goal for future work.

 ## The Gate